Skip to content

 The thyroid, a small, butterfly-shaped organ at the front of the neck, plays a central role in metabolism.
 It produces the hormones thyroxine (T4) and triiodothyronine (T3), which regulate important body functions such as heart rate and calorie consumption.

 Three key values monitor thyroid function: TSH, free thyroxine (fT4), and free triiodothyronine (fT3).
 TSH is secreted by the pituitary gland to regulate the production of T4 and T3.
-High TSH levels indicate an underactive thyroid, while low levels indicate an overactive thyroid. fT4 and fT3 show the amount of active hormones in the blood available to the body.
+High TSH levels indicate an underactive thyroid, while low levels indicate an overactive thyroid. fT4 and fT3 show the amount of active hormones in the blood that are available to the body.

 If you are looking for more in-depth information, we recommend the article from gesundheitsinformation.de and a visit to the website of the German Thyroid Center.